sudeep0901/python-applications/cloudtrains_blog/README.md

 is a Django application that works as an abstraction layer for multiple search engines.
 It offers a simple search API very similar to Django QuerySets.
 You can fi

+# Authentication in DJANGO
+A middleware is a class with methods that are globally executed during the request or response phase.